Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Then you should use impregnation spray – but keep in mind that spray requires regular application to maintain water repellency.

-Wax your boots – but then the nubuck finish will gradually disappear and be replaced by a darker, shinier surface with a nice patina.
+Wax the boots – but then the nubuck finish will gradually disappear and be replaced by a darker, shinier surface with a nice patina.

-If the shafts feel dull or press against your shins:
+If the shafts feel numb or press against the shins:

-Leave the top 3 holes/hooks unlaced during the first few trips.
+Leave the top 3 holes/hooks unlaced for the first few rounds.

 This helps the boot to soften without creating unnecessary friction.